Jelmerro/Vieb/FAQ.md

 This document contains a list of frequently asked questions.
 If your question is not listed, you can find support here:

-- [Reddit](https://reddit.com/r/vieb) - r/vieb is the official subreddit
+- [Github](https://github.com/Jelmerro/Vieb/discussions) - Github discussions can be used for any question
 - [Matrix](https://matrix.to/#/#vieb:matrix.org) - #vieb is hosted on matrix.org
 - [Telegram](https://t.me/vieb_general) - Chat with other users on Telegram
-- Or make a Github issue if you aren't using any of the above
+- Or make a Github issue if you think it might be a bug

 Most general usage information can be found in the help page.
 You can open it with the `F1` key or the `:help` command inside Vieb.